hyd111111/hyd111111.github.io/_news/ICLR_accepted.md

 related_posts: false
 ---

-Our paper [Towards Understanding The Calibration Benefits of Sharpness-Aware Minimization](https://arxiv.org/abs/2505.23866) was accepted by The Fourteenth International Conference on Learning Representations (ICLR), 2026.
+Our paper [Towards Understanding The Calibration Benefits of Sharpness-Aware Minimization](https://arxiv.org/abs/2505.23866) was accepted by ICLR, 2026.